 From 2003-2011, Ilmor worked in partnership with Honda Performance Development, a partnership that produced well over 150 victories.

-Today, Ilmor has reunited with Chevrolet Racing to develop and race a new twin-turbocharged, direct-injected V6 engine for competition in IndyCar.
-In their first season, Chevrolet and Ilmor won 11 of 15 races, and all four 2012 IndyCar Championships.
+Today, Ilmor is reunited with Chevrolet Racing to develop and race a twin-turbocharged, direct-injected V6 engine for competition in IndyCar.
+Since 2012, Chevrolet and Ilmor have captured five back to back Manufacturers Championships, and dominated the series every year.

 Our IndyCar accomplishments include: